DorianSafaa/Bikesharing-Analysis/README.md

 ![Dashboard 2](https://user-images.githubusercontent.com/66279829/168548754-1a355f54-3dc9-4c35-a7b5-b703892bfe73.png)

-The peak hours for bike trips during the month of August is between 5:00pm and 6:00pm.
+The peak hours for bike trips during the month of August are 8:00am and between 5:00pm and 6:00pm.

 ![August_Peak_Hours](https://user-images.githubusercontent.com/66279829/168549716-fdfc9290-1ee5-4346-a9ba-398d5336342a.png)